-Shortly after opening in 2017, the ice cream shop encountered problems with many Montclair residents who called its logo “disturbing” and “offensive” on social media.
+Shortly after opening in 2017, the ice cream shop encountered problems with many Montclair residents, who took to social media, calling its logo “disturbing” and “offensive”.

 She continues the letter expressing her dissatisfaction and also took to social media to express her concern.

-Although there were residents who were against the logo, others supported the business, saying they were okay with the logo and claiming that the logo was funny or irrelevant.
-One such lifelong Montclair resident, who spoke on condition of anonymity after hearing the news of Dairy Air closing, gave a compassionate response.
+Though there were residents who were against the logo, others supported the business, saying they were okay with the logo and claiming that the logo was funny or irrelevant.
+One such lifelong Montclair resident, who spoke on condition of anonymity, after hearing the news of Dairy Air closing, gave a compassionate response.

 After a bit of controversy and growing publicity, Dairy Air owners had initially reported that they would change the main logo of the parlor.
 When this didn't happen, business seemed to suffer.

-According to eyewitness reports, the lights have been off in the establishment for nearly two weeks, but this was not cause for alarm since Dairy Air was only open during afternoon hours and since temperatures have dropped.
+According to eyewitness reports, the lights have been off in the establishment for nearly two weeks, but it wasn't cause for alarm, since Dairy Air was open during afternoon hours and it is the winter.
 However, this week, a "for rent" sign was placed in the window, the business dissolved and the phone number is no longer in service.

 Natalie Heard Hackett contributed to this report.

 Since 2016, TAPintoNutley.net has been the only locally owned news organization serving the Township of Nutley and is a member of the New Jersey Press Association.

 Got a news tip? email us at Nutley@TAPinto.net